 Of course, dangerous infrastructure decisions aren't the only factor driving the pedestrian death crisis on America's freeways.

 Interestingly, controlled-access freeways are not the site of a disproportionate rate of dangerous motorist behaviors like drunk driving — rural highways are considered to be more deadly on that count.
-And while federal crash databases say a greater share of pedestrians who died on interstates were drunk when they were struck — 40 percent of them were reported as having a blood alcohol concentration of at least 0.08, vs. 32 percent of all dead walkers — as much as one-third of those assessments were based on "imputed BAC" as determined by the opinions of police officers, rather than confirmed on actual laboratory tests.
+And while federal crash databases say a greater share of pedestrians who died on interstates were drunk when they were struck — 40 percent of them were reported as having a blood alcohol concentration of at least 0.08, vs. 32 percent of all dead walkers in other settings— as much as one-third of those assessments were based on "imputed BAC" as determined by the opinions of police officers, rather than actual, confirmed laboratory tests.

 "The biggest solution that comes to mind is just giving people other ways to get to where they're going, so they don't have to be walking if they're impaired," she adds.